-You can also catch me performing with the guitar whenever I get the chance, and singing if you’re lucky!
+You can also catch me bouldering, performing with the guitar whenever I get the chance, and keeping active in various ways!
 Otherwise, I enjoy spending time in the Effective Altruism community to explore other opportunities to use my time and resources to do good.

 What’s that site icon?

 I’m most excited to get back to the continuation of my Master’s project.
 I developed a promising theoretical analysis of smoothed labels during the project, and therefore aim to to introduce Bayesian Label Smoothing.

 Other work on GitHub includes OpenAI Spinning Up (Reinforcement Learning) implementations, Hack Cambridge Hackathon projects, and the Gaussian Processing tools repository contributing to my publication.

 Undergraduate Summer Research Placement, Culham Centre for Fusion Energy, 2017